cgwire/kitsu/docs/faq/README.md

 Click on your name on the top right of the screen (1) then on **Profile** (2).

-NB: A link to this documentation is available and the Dark Theme in this menu too (3).
+NB: A link to this documentation is available and the Dark Theme in this menu too (4).

 ![User profile](../img/getting-started/user_profil.png)

-If you keep scrolling you can also change your password if you want.
+If you keep scrolling you can change your password.
 We encourage you to change the default password with one of your own.

 ![User password](../img/getting-started/user_password.png)